Simalia boeleni: Common names

 Locally, S. boeleni is also known as the blu moran or papa graun.
 Within Indonesia, it has several names depending on which language is used.
 The common Indonesian names of this snake are sanca hitam, sanca bulan, piton hitam, and ular buleni.

+Geographic range

-Geographic rangeS. boeleni is found in Indonesia (Western New Guinea in the Paniai Lakes region) and Papua New Guinea (the provinces of Eastern Highlands, Central and Morobe, and Goodenough Island).
+S. boeleni is found in Indonesia (Western New Guinea in the Paniai Lakes region) and Papua New Guinea (the provinces of Eastern Highlands, Central and Morobe, and Goodenough Island).

 The type locality given is "Dimija (3[°] 56' S, 136[°] 18' E), Wissel Lakes, Dutch New Guinea, about 1750 m (5700 feet) above sea-level" [Western New Guinea, Indonesia].

+Habitat

-HabitatS. boeleni inhabits forested montane regions at elevations of 1,000–2,000 m.
+S. boeleni inhabits forested montane regions at elevations of 1,000–2,000 m.
 It is generally encountered on the forest floor, but is also reckoned to be an able climber.

 Diet

 The diet of S. boeleni consists of small mammals, ground-nesting birds, and lizards.

+Captivity

-CaptivityS. boeleni is considered to be highly desirable by private keepers due to its beauty, but is also exceptionally rare in collections.
+S. boeleni is considered to be highly desirable by private keepers due to its beauty, but is also exceptionally rare in collections.
 Although captive-born snakes are fairly hardy in captivity, wild-caught individuals are considerably more difficult to keep successfully.
 Captive breeding is exceedingly rare, and the conditions necessary are still unclear.
 Many specific strategies have been employed to attempt to get these rare snakes to breed.